-While it technically has enough bands to support all US phone networks, it only works with AT&T and T-Mobile nanoSIM cards right now.
-Verizon and Sprint compatibility is due "possibly later in the year", essentially requiring the two CDMA carriers to flip a switch.
-All of the antennas are inside – this isn't just a GSM phone.
+While it technically has enough bands to support all US phone networks, it only officially works with AT&T and T-Mobile nanoSIM cards right now.
+Verizon and Sprint compatibility is possible with some limitations and workarounds, which may not be for everyone.
+That said, all of the antennas are inside – this isn't just a GSM phone.

 The good news here is that if it works with your carrier, the ZTE Axon 7 is available at an attractive price.
-Packed with 64GB of internal storage it costs $399 (£359, AU$699).
-Plus, you won't have to deal with a pesky two-year (or any) contract or carrier app bloatware for that price.
+Packed with 64GB of internal storage it costs $399 (£359, AU$699), but Amazon has it for slightly cheaper.
+Better yet, you won't have to deal with a pesky two-year (or any) contract or carrier app bloatware for that price.

-There's also a 128GB ZTE Axon 7, which includes the company's own take on a Force Touch display, an always-on screen and 6GB of RAM – which makes it potentially faster than the Samsung Galaxy S7 and S7 Edge – but we'll have to see if that one ever makes it out of China; there's no price or availability information for Western markets yet.
+There's also a 128GB ZTE Axon 7, which includes the company's own take on a Force Touch display, an always-on screen and 6GB of RAM – which makes it technically faster than the Samsung Galaxy S7 and S7 Edge.

 The ZTE Axon 7 feels like the grown-up version of last year's ZTE Axon Pro thanks to its all-metal design, and it's considerably less chunky.
 It looks and feels ready to compete with Samsung, LG and Apple.